GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 #### Resources

 If there is a term in brackets in the name of a worksheet, it is used as the title of the resource class (SpecIF resourceClass, type of all resources/objects found on this worksheet).
 If the worksheet name does not contain a term in brackets, a term in brackets in the file name is used as a substitute.
 If no type designation is found there either, a generic title without a particular meaning is used for the resource class of the worksheet.

 Unfortunately, no vocabulary term ready to be interpreted by the system can be used in the filename, as certain characters (e.g. the colon) may not appear in filenames.
 However, the terms “requirement”, “feature”, “annotation”, “user-story” and “pain-point“ are interpreted correctly by the viewer or editor and replaced by a vocabulary term.

-For example, if an Excel file has the file name "Project-name (Requirement).xslx" and it contains two worksheets with the names "Functions (User Story)" and "Constraints", a resource-class with the title "User-Story" replaced by "SpecIF:UserStory" forthe first worksheet and a resource-class with the title "Requirement" repla¬ced by "IREB:Requirement" for the second worksheet are created.
+For example, if an Excel file has the file name "Project-name (Requirement).xslx" and it contains two worksheets with the names "Functions (User Story)" and "Constraints", a resource-class with the title "User-Story" replaced by "SpecIF:UserStory" for the first worksheet and a resource-class with the title "Requirement" replaced by "IREB:Requirement" for the second worksheet are created.

 #### Properties

 Now for the contents of each worksheet.
 The property names (SpecIF property titles) are expected in the first table line of each worksheet and the resources ("instances") follow from the second line.
 Defined vocabulary terms are best used as attribute names, e.g. dcterms:title and dcterms:description from the <a href="https://www.dublincore.org/" target="_blank">Dublin Core Metadata Initiative</a>.
 The use of agreed terms conveys the meaning of the respective attributes so that, just one of the potential benefits, the user interface knows how to display the properties.
 For example, the title (denoted by dcterms:title) comes first in larger letters, underneath the description (denoted by dcterms:description) in the main column plus the remaining attributes in a narrower column on the right.
 However, there are many more benefits in the entire product development.

 By the way, formatting in text fields using <a href="https://www.markdownguide.org/cheat-sheet/" target="_blank">markdown</a> is preserved during import so that, for example, text passages can be highlighted in bold or key points can be enumerated in a bullet list.

 #### Enumerated Values